~故, 所以, 謂れ, & 由

-Being criticized as such is also not without reason.
+Being criticized in that matter is not without its reason.

 4. なんゆえを以って東南とうなんかたむくや。